Virginia Theft Lawyer

 Fraud cases which involve government funds, such as Medicare/Medicaid fraud, are considered federal offenses and may be tried in U.S. District Court for the Eastern District or Western District of Virginia.

 The Criminal Code of Virginia addresses shoplifting under Section 18.2-103.
 This statute indicates that the assumed intent to steal goods, not only the actual theft thereof, is punishable by law.
 The penalties upon conviction are the same as those for petit larceny and grand larceny, as previously stated, which includes a fine of up to $2,500 and a term of incarceration fitting with the crime.
 Although shoplifting charges may seem minor due to the way they’re portrayed in the media, a shoplifting conviction can still result in a permanent criminal record.
-Call a Virginia theft attorney if you’d like to learn more about how to respond to your shoplifting charges.
+Call a NoVa theft attorney if you’d like to learn more about how to respond to your shoplifting charges.

 Motor vehicle theft is, by definition, the taking of another’s vehicle with the intent to permanently deprive that owner of his or her vehicle.
 A teenager who sneaks out in his parents’ vehicle with the intent of returning home later may have serious consequences to face, but is not guilty of textbook “car theft.”
 Someone who takes another person’s car with no intent of returning it – whether keeping it for himself, stripping the vehicle for parts, or selling or transferring possession to another – may be prosecuted for this offense.